-- 98. The undertaking shall provide information about its beneficial ownership and how it identifies the beneficial owners of business partners, including joint ventures and suppliers. - 99.
+- 107.99.
+The undertaking shall provide information about its beneficial ownership and how it identifies the beneficial owners of business partners, including joint ventures and suppliers. - 108.100.
 The objective of this Disclosure Requirement is to provide transparency about the undertakings beneficial owner(s) and to provide an understanding of its policy regarding the beneficial owners of its business partners and how these are identified.

-100. When reporting its policies, actions and targets related to the prevention and detection of corruption and bribery according to ESRS G1-1 and G1-3, the undertaking shall specify whether and how they cover guidelines and screening processes regarding politically exposed persons ('PEPs') and beneficial owners of business partners, including joint ventures and suppliers.
+109.101.
+When reporting according to ESRS G1-1 and G1-3, the undertaking shall disclose its policies, actions and targets related to the prevention and detection of corruption and bribery according to ESRS G1-1 and G1-3, the undertaking shall specify whether.
+In this context, it shall consider its policies, actions and how they covertargets, covering guidelines and screening processes regarding politically exposed persons ('PEPs') and beneficial owners of business partners, including joint ventures and suppliers.-

-101. The undertaking shall disclose a list of its parent undertaking's beneficial owner(s) (as defined in article 3(6) of Directive (EU) 2015/849).
+110.102.
+The undertaking shall disclose a list of its beneficial owner(s) (as defined in article 3(6) of Directive (EU) 2015/849).